 Outside of these areas, receiving the signal will be quite difficult.
 You’ve only got a shot at receiving free TV in Newfoundland if you live in the coverage area.
 This area includes most of the Avalon, and extends out to Bonavista, Clarenville, and even Marystown.
-Mind you, the signal is very weak in some places and will require a roof-mounted antenna to give you any chance of tuning in.
+Mind you, the signal is very weak in these places and will require a roof-mounted antenna (and some luck) to give you any chance of tuning in.

 What antenna do I need?

 If you live in an area with a strong signal, like St. John’s, a simple indoor antenna like this one is probably all you need.

 Living further away from the city, you’ll need something more robust.
 You could try a more powerful indoor antenna – ideally mounted in a high area of your home – such as this one.
 This antenna can be amplified by plugging it into a power outlet, which will help pull in those distant signals.

 If that doesn’t work, you’ll have to try an outdoor antenna like this.
 You can expect the best results if mounted to your roof, but even mounting it to your deck or in your attic might be all you need.
 If you’re too far from the transmitter, then you’re going to be out of luck no matter what type of antenna is used.
 In that case, your only options (aside from internet streaming) would be your local cable provider or one of the two satellite TV providers.
 Some local programming is also available live and on-demand directly from the channels, such as NTV news.